 “We are awakening a little to the feeling that something is wrong in the world, that our modern prejudice of overestimating the importance of the intellect and the conscious mind might be false.”
-Or so Jung is reported to have said in 1931.
+Jung is reported to have said in 1931.
 See C.G.
 Jung on Nature, Technology and Modern Life.

 Separated as we are from ourselves, from others, from the earth, living mostly in metropolis or in suburbia, surrounded by finished goods, venturing outside of ourselves rarely or at planned episodic moments during holidays and breaks despite the persistent nagging feeling that things are not as they could be, that something is missing, that we are suffering from a deficiency writ large in the multiple crisis we see unfolding daily –environmental, gendered, political, social?

 For my part, after having had the extraordinary privilege of working with people with severe limitations, acquired or congenital, through trauma or medical insult, watching some learn how to bring a spoon to the mouth, full of wonder, attention, frustration…or put one foot in front of the other, magically, like a toddler, made something apparent about the proverbial sound of mind and body.
 Most of the time, when everything is as it should be, we are overwhelmed and running on automatic pilot.
 Taking everything for granted,

 we are senseless and sense impoverished in our everyday abilities.

 And mostly it begins with having forgotten marvellous little things.

 But we have to open up spaces for a type of creative work of observing the little things.
 This requires elaborating our own stylistic and intimate spaces, where our own language of metaphors can grow.
 Especially if we get up close and personal with the little things, touching them, investigating them, testing them, exploring their qualities and investing them in new imaginative ways.
 In the process we may even become art makers, not just consumers of ready mades.